razerofficial/UE4_XDK_SampleApp/README.md

 Opens a `Chroma` animation data from memory so that it can be played. `Data` is a pointer to BYTE array of the loaded animation in memory. `Name` will be assigned to the animation when loaded.
 Returns an animation id >= 0 upon success.
-Returns -1 if there was a failure.
+Returns negative one if there was a failure.
 The animation id is used in most of the API methods.
 ```c++
 void UChromaSDKPluginBPLibrary::OpenAnimationFromMemory(const TArray<uint8>&
 	data, const FString& animationName);